A look at Scorpio Tankers Inc.'s (STNG) recent performance gives investors their first glimpse of hope.

 Technical Analysis of Scorpio Tankers Inc. (STNG)

-Looking closely at Scorpio Tankers Inc. (NYSE: STNG), its last 5-days average volume was 1.64 million, which is a jump from its year-to-date volume of 1.17 million.
-As of the previous 9 days, the stock’s Stochastic %D was 93.37%.
-Additionally, its Average True Range was 2.53.
+Analysing the last 5-days average volume posted by the [Scorpio Tankers Inc., STNG], we can find that recorded value of 1.09 million was lower than the volume posted last year of 1.16 million.
+As of the previous 9 days, the stock’s Stochastic %D was 78.61%.
+Additionally, its Average True Range was 2.44.

-At the time of writing, stock’s 50-day Moving Average is $42.30, while its 200-day Moving Average is $29.26.
-However, in the short run, Scorpio Tankers Inc.’s stock first resistance to watch stands at $50.02.
-Second resistance stands at $50.78.
-The third major resistance level sits at $52.31.
-If the price goes on to break the first support level at $47.73, it is likely to go to the next support level at $46.20.
-Should the price break the second support level, the third support level stands at $45.44.
+At the time of writing, stock’s 50-day Moving Average is $42.91, while its 200-day Moving Average is $30.13.
+Now, the first resistance to watch is $49.46.
+This is followed by the second major resistance level at $50.39.
+The third major resistance level sits at $51.96.
+If the price goes on to break the first support level at $46.96, it is likely to go to the next support level at $45.39.
+Should the price break the second support level, the third support level stands at $44.46.

 Scorpio Tankers Inc. (NYSE: STNG) Key Stats